Imagine this...a small, crisp batter cake, baked in between two shallow metal pans hinged together, filling the room with the smell of warm maple.

 Pair your healthy waffle with some protein and fat (depending on what all your waffles are made with) for a balanced meal or snack to stay fueled.

-fit-flavors Waffles & Sausage is a perfect example of balance when indulging in some warm, maple waffles!
-Scrambled, free-range eggs, Start Right Waffles made from oat, brown rice, and sweet potato flour, and whey protein powder; paired with house-made maple turkey sausage and a side of agave nectar.
+fit-flavors Bacon & Eggs is a perfect example of balance when indulging in some warm, maple waffles!
+Scrambled, free-range eggs, Start Right Waffles made from oat, brown rice, and sweet potato flour, and whey protein powder; paired with the perfect portion of bacon and a side of agave nectar.

 So, the next time you’re wondering if you should wake up and have waffles for breakfast...do it!